 The year 2020 has been incredibly harsh for the food industry and specifically for the restaurants.
 With no warning, they lost a major part of their income, and unfortunately, only some countries provided companies with an appropriate support grant.
 Despite the odds, the food business found its ways to increase income.

 Nowadays, food delivery businesses have become much more needed.
 New delivery and aggregator companies started connecting business owners and customers.
 The big ones like UberEats, Deliveroo, and DoorDash have experienced rapid growth.
 These platforms are also a great way of marketing for a small business.
 According to the Business of Apps report, food delivery app revenue in 2020 reached $26,5 billion in the USA and $18,9 billion in Europe.
 If we compare it to 2019, we can see that it grew significantly.
 In 2019, the numbers were $22 billion and $14.3 billion, respectively.
 And the total amount of delivery app users in 2020 in the USA was 111 million and in Europe, about 150 million!
-But none of them can hold a candle to the leader of the market - China, with an astounding number of 650 billion users in 2020!
+But none of them can hold a candle to the leader of the market - China, with an astounding number of 650 million users in 2020!
 The predictions indicate that this industry will be on fast growth for the next few years.

 What is food tech?

 is basically the cross-section of food and technology.
 There are endless topics and ideas to think of where food and technology can meet.
 That gives entrepreneurs across industries a large scope of ideas to collaborate on and/or create new food tech enterprises.
 Companies that don't bring the same revenue they used to, can be revived by the proper digital solution.
 And if you think of starting a business, the food and agriculture industries, despite the global pandemic, seem to be very promising.

 9 interesting food-related applications: